-This policy has been written in conjunction with the guidance from the Department for Education (click here) and the Equality Act 2010.
-This policy should also be used in conjunction with the trust's SEND policy, available on the trust's website.
-As a trust we ensure unconditional and positive regard is given to all pupils.
+This policy has been written in conjunction with the guidance from the Department for Education and the Equality Act 2010.
+This policy should also be used in conjunction with the school's SEND policy and anti-bullying policy.
+As a school we ensure unconditional and positive regard is given to all pupils.
 We recognise the need for consistency of approach and clear boundaries and that pupils need to be treated as individuals.
 We acknowledge that personal relationships matter and that the behaviour that the school wants to promote is modelled by all staff.
 Rules and routines are explained with reasons.
-This policy is therefore designed to support the way in which all members of the trust can work together in a supportive way.
+This policy is therefore designed to support the way in which all members of the school can work together in a supportive way.
 It aims to promote an environment in which everyone feels happy, safe and secure.